Online Fair Allocation of Perishable Resources: Fundamental Limits of Perishability: Lower Bounds

+In words, for any offset-expiring process in this example, we must have $T_b \geq 2$ {almost surely} for all $b \in \mathcal{B}$, with no more than two units perishing at $t = 2$ in the worst case. \end{example}

-\end{definition} \cref{thm:offset-expiry-iff} establishes that {\em offset-expiry} exactly captures the trajectories whereby $B/N$ is a feasible allocation when units are allocated in increasing order of $T_b$.
+\cref{thm:offset-expiry-iff} establishes that {offset-expiry} exactly captures the trajectories whereby $B/N$ is a feasible allocation when units are allocated in increasing order of $T_b$.
 We refer to this latter ordering as the {\it hindsight optimal} ordering.
-We defer its proof to \cref{apx:proof-of-offset-expiry}. \begin{theorem} $X_{t,\theta} = B/N$ for all $t,\theta$ is feasible under the {hindsight optimal ordering} if and only if the perishing process if offset-expiring. \end{theorem}
+We defer its proof to Appendix \ref{apx:proof-of-offset-expiry}. \begin{theorem} $X_{t,\theta} = B/N$ for all $t,\theta$ is feasible under the {hindsight optimal ordering} if and only if the perishing process is offset-expiring. \end{theorem}

-Thus motivated, for our main algorithmic result we restrict our attention to processes that satisfy the offset-expiry condition with high probability (via a relaxed notion of {\it $\delta$-offset-expiry}, see \cref{def:delta-offset-expiry}).
-We moreover provide verifiable necessary and sufficient conditions for this condition to hold in \cref{sec:discussion}.
-From a managerial perspective, the (high-probability) offset-expiry condition provides decision-makers with guidance on the selection of perishable goods to stock at the beginning of the horizon.
-Within the context of food banks, for instance, it highlights that rejecting perishable goods outright is too severe a policy, and that the reasonable rule of thumb that says ``don't have more spoilage than what you want to give out'' is the {\it only} correct rule of thumb.
-It moreover underscores the importance of {\it jointly} considering demand and perishing processes in this selection.
+From a managerial perspective, the offset-expiry condition provides decision-makers with guidance on the selection of perishable goods to stock at the beginning of the horizon.
+Within the context of food banks, for instance, it highlights that rejecting perishable donations outright (as some food banks do) is too severe a policy; rather, the reasonable rule of thumb that says ``don't accept food if it will spoil faster than the rate at which you allocate it'' not only suffices, but is the {\it only} correct rule of thumb.
+It moreover underscores the importance of {\it jointly} considering the demand and perishing distributions in this selection.
+We provide necessary and sufficient conditions for offset-expiry to hold with high probability in \cref{sec:special-cases}.

-Finally, we note that though the remainder of our work is focused on high-probability offset-expiring processes, an interesting future research direction is the question of fairly allocating non-offset-expiring goods under more meaningful notions of envy and inefficiency that don't penalize for aggressive perishing.